enchant97/home-terminal-system/README.md

 ## Checkout the docs located [here](docs/index.md)
 Or go to docs folder on the repository.

+## If you want to contribute
+Look at the Github projects tab [here](https://github.com/enchant97/House_Terminal_System/projects), which contains all tasks that need doing.

 ## **!
 In a future update this project will use docker !**